Skip to main content

 An asset account in Ledger is a unique address tied to a specific crypto network.

-With each asset account, you can manage both the primary asset and also the tokens that run on that network.
+With each asset account, you can manage the network's main asset and the tokens that run on it.

 To use an asset in Ledger and Exodus, you'll need to add the asset account to your portfolio.
 For example, to use Ethereum and Ethereum tokens, you need to add your Ethereum account.
 To use Solana and Solana tokens, you need to add your Solana account.